sourcegraph/sourcegraph-public-snapshot/doc/cli/references/extsvc/create.md

   -name string
     	exact name of the external service to create -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)